 The content of this non-financial statement has been drafted by taking into consideration the requirements of the GRI Standards (2016 edition).
-Within this framework, the Group conducts an annual materiality analysis of the sustainable development topics related to its activities, in order to prioritize the topics with the most significant economic, social and environmental impacts and those that significantly influence its stakeholders.
+Within this framework, the Group follows the results of the annual materiality analysis of sustainable development topics performed by FOURLIS Group, in order to prioritize the topics with the most significant economic, social and environmental impacts and those that significantly influence its stakeholders.